MulavagilaHema/RockPaperScissorsGame/README.md

 List,
 If statement,
 fstring concept,
-Else and elif statements- Refactoring, Nested if
+Else and elif statements- Refactoring, Nested if.
-The game is between user and computer, user is player player can select rock, paper, scissors, and computer selects one randomly using random library i have set the game rules, implemented using if and nested if. displays the output based on the rules and options selected, if player and computer chooses the same it's a tie.
+The game is between user and computer, user is player. player can select rock, paper, scissors, and computer selects one randomly using random library.
+Game rules are
+implemented using if and nested if.
+The program displays the output based on the rules and options selected, if player and computer chooses the same it's a tie.